hhffnn925811/FinGLUE/readme.md

 The FinGLUE benchmark will be regularly updated to incorporate new tasks and metrics, reflecting the evolving needs of the financial industry.
 Future work will explore the environmental impact of LLMs in finance, addressing issues such as energy consumption.

+## Contact

+For questions or contributions, please open an issue or contact [ZhuangLiu](mailto:liuzhuang@dufe.edu.cn).

 ## Citation

 If you use FinGLUE in your research, please cite our work: